What’s in a Dim Sim

 How Many Calories in a Steamed Dim Sim?

 A steamed Dim Sim contains roughly 80 calories, considerably lower than the fried version.
-This is because oil has more calories than other macronutrients, making steamed the preferred option for health-conscious individuals.
+This is because oil has more calories than other macronutrients, making steaming the preferred option for health-conscious individuals.

 Are Steamed Dim Sims Healthy?